johtela/vscode-modaledit/README.md

 keyboard sequences.

 > Check out the new features in version [1.5][11] and [1.6][12], and the updated
 > [tutorial][9].
-Now you can add even more complex commands than previously,
+Now you can create even more complex commands than previously.
-> such as commands that you can repeat by prefixing them with a number, and
+> For example, commands that you can repeat by prefixing them with a number, and
-> commands that operate on text inside specified characters,
+> commands that operate on text inside specified delimiters.

 ## Getting Started